bolt/docs/source_docs/extensions/fieldtypes.md

 ======================================

 Bolt 3.0 now gives extension developers access to the complete lifecycle of a field, from the database query that loads it, through to the template that displays it to the end user.
-To tak advantage of that there is a new `FieldManager` class within Bolt along with a new structure which you can use to build custom fields.
+To take advantage of that there is a new `FieldManager` class within Bolt along with a new structure which you can use to build custom fields.

 As ever, the best way to see the potential of this system is a walk-through tutorial.